 Straight Forward with Science offers a straightforward, but fun, approach to key science learning.
 Each book explores basic scientific principles and shows them in action, while simple activities and experiments bring the science to life.
 The Human Body looks at the multitude of parts that make up our amazing body and explores how our organ systems work together to keep us on the move.
 It also looks at what we can do to stay healthy.

 By Roy Apps

 This inspirational biography for children, written by award-winning author Roy Apps, follows Harry Kane's story and his journey to becoming Tottenham Hotspur's leading striker and England shooting star.
 Illustrated with colour artwork by Alessandro Valdrighi, including graphic novel-style panels, this book is perfect for sport-mad girls and boys with a reading age of 7, but will work perfectly well for older readers too.
 Printed on off-white paper using a reading font approved by the British Dyslexia Association, the Sporting Heroes series brings to life the skill, grit and determination needed to be a world-class sportsperson today.
 This title is published by Franklin Watts EDGE, which produces a range of booksto get children reading with confidence.
 EDGE - for books kids can't put down.

-How to Raise a Mum
+How to Survive on a Mountain

 By Louise Spilsbury

 Learn about the dangers that lurk in the mountains and how people have devised ways to survive and live there.This series examines how people can and do survive in some of the world's most hostile environments, from the desert and desert islands through to survival on the oceans or the wildernesses of the Arctic and Antarctica.
 Feature boxes examine key survival techniques and also offer case studies of people who have survived Earth's most inhospitable landscapes.Perfect for readers aged 7 and up.